Monday, August 09, 2010

 The book “Archeological Exploration in Sikkim” written by Dr PK Mishra provides the report of the excavation done in the years 2002 and 2004 at Sikkim by the team led by Dr. Mishra from the Pre-historic Branch of the Archeological Survey of India.
 The book also illustrates photographs with information of early man artefacts discovered from over two dozen Neolithic sites from North and East Sikkim.

-Dr. Mishra writes those tools recovered from Sikkim was collected from the fields, under step cultivation and even from the local people who thought that those were “Chattang ko Dunga” or the “Vajra Dunga” stone from heaven.
+Dr. Mishra writes those tools recovered from Sikkim were collected from the fields, under step cultivation and even from the local people who thought that those were “Chattang ko Dunga” or the “Vajra Dunga” stone from heaven.
 I smiled when I first read about it.
 Well, this reminded me of an interesting point from a well-read book “Lepcha – My Vanishing Tribe” by AR Foning.
 The author AR Foning writes about his experience with “Sadaer Longs”, the so-called thunder stones that the old folks used to term as possessing blessings from the Thunder God.

 According to the book, "interesting aspect of the excavation done at Sikkim pushed a significant breakthrough in the world of archaeology, the scholars considers that the region of Sikkim as a corridor through which the Neolithic Celt making techniques entered India from South East Asia.
 The tools found in Sikkim were derived from dolerite, shale, slate and fossil wood.
 “The typological analysis of the tools suggests two phases in their development, which forms the basis for a twofold schema that has been introduced for their identification.
 These phases are: (i).
 Early phase with tools being wholly chipped and the edge ground. (ii).
 Later phase with pecked and edge ground and fully ground tools.
 Using this schema, the early phase shows common features with the Hoabihian Culture of South East Asia dated to 10,000 B.C., and the later phase assignable to 8000 B.C. shows a close affinity with that of South China and South East Asia.”